-The assessment of an application will take 6 weeks to complete.
+The assessment of the project modalities Small Project and Large Project will take 6 weeks to complete, while for the project modalities Development Intervention and Resilience and Democratic Development Ukraine the assessment will take 9 weeks to complete.
 Note that the assessment process for all modalities will be prolonged if the deadline collides with holiday periods in Denmark (summer, Christmas, Easter, fall, and winter breaks).